Mohamed-Taher-Ali/assignment-crud-and-csv/exercise2/README.md

 focused points as possible ::
     1- design pattern (strategy design pattern to implement the strategy of getting avg and most popular).
     2- scratching
-    3- performance (used hashes and avoided many loops) 4-SOLID principles [as possible]
+    3- high performance (used hashes and avoided many loops) 4- SOLID principles [as possible]
     5- clear coding [as possible]
     6- catch errors
     7- organize logic & structure
-    8-high reusability
+    8- high reusability
     9- split concerns
     10- some functional programming principles

 console.log("thank you so much :) ");